enepomnyaschih/jwidget/doc/jwidget/ArrayUtils.md

 The same as [reorder](#reorder), but returns undefined if the array stays unmodified.
 Else returns old array contents.

-## Low-level array analysing methods (primarily for internal usage)
+## Low-level array analysing functions (primarily for internal usage)

 ### detectSplice